Metrication in the United Kingdom: Education

 In England and Wales, unlike Scotland, education was controlled at county council level rather than at national level.
 In 1967 the Department for Education alerted all local education authorities to the need to adapt to the metric system.
 In 1968 all bodies that had an interest in the examination system were invited to contribute to the discussion of both metrication and decimalisation in education.
 In science subjects, this meant a conversion from the cgs system to SI, in geography from the imperial system to SI while in mathematics it meant discarding the teaching of mixed unit arithmetic, a topic that took up a significant part of the time allocated in primary schools to arithmetic/mathematics and 7% of total time allocated to all subjects.

-In Scotland, virtually all examinations set from 1973 onwards have used SI, especially those connected with science and engineering.
-In England, each examination board had its own timetable – the Oxford Delegacy of Local Examinations, for example, announced a change to SI in 1968, with examinations in science and mathematics using SI by 1972, Geography in 1973 and Home Economics and various craft subjects being converted by the end of 1976.
+In Scotland, virtually all examinations set from 1973 onwards used SI, especially those connected with science and engineering.
+In England, each examination board had its own timetable: the Oxford Delegacy of Local Examinations, for example, announced a change to SI in 1968, with examinations in science and mathematics using SI by 1972, geography in 1973 and home economics and various craft subjects were converted by the end of 1976.
 Pupils were hampered by a revolution in teaching methods that was taking place at the same time and a lack of coordination at the national level.

+In 1974 the Department of Education and Science issued advice (which still stands) to schools that teaching should be conducted principally in metric terms while maintaining general familiarity with imperial units.

 According to a report in 1982, children were taught the relationship between decimal counting, decimal money and metric measurements, with time being the only quantity whose units were manipulated in a mixed-unit manner.

-The year 1988 saw the introduction, in England, Wales and Northern Ireland of the National Curriculum, in which SI is the principal system of measurement and calculation.
-Following devolution, there are now separate but similar curricula for state schools in England and Wales and Northern Ireland.
-They provide for pupils to be taught to measure, calculate and solve problems using the metric system, but also to be cognisant of the Imperial measurements still in common use and their approximate metric equivalents.

-Scotland has always had a separate education system Curriculum for Excellence and there the units of measurement taught in education are the SI or metric system.